 Sports Illustrated Logo

 Time Warner merged with AOL Inc. Another rebranding was held for the magazine.
-The letters of the title received a dark blue color and white outlines.
-The symbols have become more grounded and even more closely connected with each other.
+The letters in the title were set in dark blue and outlined in white.
+The symbols have become more grounded and even more closely connected.
 There is a black shadow under the letters, which highlights the inscription.

 The blue color embodies computer technologies.
 After the 2000s, the newspaper actively started developing its website and YouTube channel to match the spirit of the time.
 The white outline is a hint of news.
-No matter what topic the article touches upon, it always contains fresh facts that have not been mentioned before.
+No matter what topic the article covers, it always includes fresh facts that have not been mentioned before.

 Font and Colors